botpress/botpress/docs/guide/docs/tutorials/hitl.md

 ### Requirements

 This module uses the `channel-web` to display conversations, so make sure it's enabled.
-Moreover, a multi-agents setup needs an enterprise license.
+Moreover, a multi-agent setup needs an enterprise license.

 ### Setup